This topic describes how to perform single-table queries in OceanBase Database using SQL statements.

 1 row in set

-Query the first 30% of the lowest num values, and all data with the same value as the last row in the previous example
+Query the data within the lowest 30% of the num column, along with all other data that is equal to the last data obtained in the previous example.

 obclient> SELECT id, name,num FROM tb ORDER BY num FETCH FIRST 30 PERCENT ROWS WITH TIES;